MARK CUBAN: Why You Should Take Advantage Of Black Friday (And Cyber Monday)

-A few years ago at Business Insider’s IGNITION conference, Cuban gave his advice for investing to people of various incomes/savings.
+A few years ago at our IGNITION conference, Cuban gave his advice for investing to people of various incomes/savings.
 This is one of our favourite things Cuban has ever said, and we like to post it every year around this time as a reminder.

 If you have extra money, don’t put it into public equities, says Cuban.
 He says you’re better off using the “transactional value of cash.”

 What is that?
-That means, get the most bang for you buck at times like Black Friday, when everything is on sale.
+That means, get the most bang for you buck at times like Black Friday, or, since you perhaps missed that, Cyber Monday instead.

 A lot of people think that investing in stocks is the best way to grow money and avoid inflation.
 Cuban thinks the market is risky and can very easily vaporize your money.